npapak/NXT_Labyrinth/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should  have received a copy of  the GNU General  Public License along with NXT Labyrinth Solver; see the file COPYING.
+You should  have received a copy of  the GNU General  Public License along with NXT Labyrinth Solver; see the file LIECENCE.
 If not, write to Free Software Foundation, 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.